KatherineMichel/python-and-django-resources/README.md

 https://twitter.com/BokehPlots/status/1138961281480704000 | Bokeh Plot Library on Twitter: "It's a few months out, but the preparations for a Bokeh 2.0 release are already apace.
 Besides dropping Pyhon 2 support, there will be some other small changes made at the same time.
 We will lay out everything to expect in this major number bump in a blog post soon.… https://t.co/8KThwKBqtS"
 -->

-## High Level CPython and Django Contributing Info
+## Python Contributing Info and Docs

 CPython
 * [CPython GitHub](https://github.com/python/cpython) and [CPython Wikipedia](http://en.wikipedia.org/wiki/CPython)